1929 Morgan Super Sports Aero 3 Wheeler

 Morgan production rolled on throughout the seventies, eighties and nineties, producing the 4/4, Plus 4 and Plus 8 models.
 In more recent times Morgan has become more progressive and built a number of high end cars and indeed a supercar (the Morgan Aeromax) and even reintroduced the three wheeler in 2011 to critical acclaim.

-There’s no doubt the sole of Morgan remains in the early years and Oldtimer Australia is delighted to offer a 1929 Morgan Super Sports Aero.
+There’s no doubt the soul of Morgan remains in the early years and Oldtimer Australia is delighted to offer a 1929 Morgan Super Sports Aero.
 The Morgan archives confirm that chassis number 1905A was delivered on the 29th August 1929 to Beart & Co Ltd in the UK.

 Little is known of the cars early history, however, it found its way to Malaya and it is understood that in 1941 just prior to the Japanese invasion that the cars then owner disassembled it, coated it in aircraft oil and buried it to keep it hidden.
 It was exhumed post war in 1945, reassembled and put back on the road.
 The car has an interesting history file which contains an original Malaysian registration card dating back to 1966.
 Its then owner was a Mr Cyril Bunting from Petaling and later Perak in Malaysia, who was a manager of the rubber estates.
 The car was then sold in the mid 1970’s to a Mr Woo Kok Tee who on-sold the car in 1978 to a Mr Ham Long Chang, a local doctor.
 Chang owned the car for some ten years and it was sold to a Derek de Soto Phillips who lived in Perth, Western Australia.
 He purchased the car sight unseen in 1988 after replying to an advertisement in a car magazine.
 De Soto Phillips had seen this particular car around in Singai Siput in the 1950s while he was serving with the British Army in Malaya.